noseglid/base85/README.md

 Neither does it add the 4 extra enclosing bytes Ascii85 does.
 There may, however, be some problems using it in SGML and its derivatives since both less-than `<` and greater-than `>` are part of the alphabet.
-But then again, Ascii85 has that aswell.
+But then again, Ascii85 has that as well.

 Ascii85 appears to be the most used of the base85 specifications however.
 As for why completely eludes me.
 This may very well be the only reason to pick Ascii85.